Rokiis1/roadmap/date_and_time/date_and_time.md

 ## Parsing date and time from strings

 In many applications, date and time values are received as text.
-For example, user input, API responses, or data stored in files are often represented as strings.
+For example, user input, API responses or data stored in files are often represented as strings.

 Parsing is the process of converting these strings into structured date or datetime objects that can be used in code.